gyimesbalint/DL_project/README.md

 ## Description
 The main role of this project is to create a neural network for document classification.
 As a first approach, only 5 classes are used to build networks.
 After that, the accuracy of classification is investigated after adding further classes to the dataset.
 Two ways of training are considered: based on multiple datasets, where the titles and the articles are different datasets, and based on a single dataset, after merging the title with the article.
 The difference of the two ways of training is investigated.

+## Usage
+The current, up-to-date version of the code is located in the <code>fitting_test.ipynb</code>.
+At this point we train a basic model with only the titles from the used dataset.
+To train the model run all the cells in the following blocks designated by the corresponding markdown cells:
+- Importing datasets
+- Pre-processing
+- Model and fitting

+After the fitting is finished or the saved weights from the <code>model.hdf5</code> file are loaded the evaluation can be acquired by running all the cells in the Evaluation block.